');

 About Oakville, CT

-Oakville is a small community in Connecticut with a population of 9,233 residents.
-The median household income is $89,330 per year, which is above the national average.
-The median age in Oakville is 46.1 years.
+Oakville is a small town located in Connecticut with a population of 9,233 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $89,330 per year, which is 19% above the national median of $75,149.
+The median age of 46.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Oakville Ranks in Connecticut